mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 Using cross-validation and grid search requires our algorithms to be trained over and over again (sometimes even on the same data).
 This is expensive and can take a loooooooong time.
-The reality is that real live constrains on computational power sometimes prevent us to follow all the "ideal world" guidelines.
+The reality is that real-life constrains on computational power sometimes prevent us to follow all the "ideal world" guidelines.
-In particular in the deep learning community where datasets are large and training times long, cross validation is often substituted with a single train-test split and instead of grid search parameters are often optimized based on experience.
+In particular in the deep learning community where datasets are large and training times are long, cross-validation is often substituted with a single train-test split and, instead of grid search, parameters are often optimized based on experience.
 While this might be less robust, or even might lead to accidental train-test leaks in the hyper-parameter selection, it is better than not being able to do an experiment at all.
-This should absolutely not insensitive you to do the same, if you are annoyed by your computer needs to work for 5 min, but it should simply show you that this guide, assumes an "ideal world", which is not always expect.
+This should absolutely not incentivize you to do the same, if you are annoyed by your computer needs to work for 5 min, but it should simply show you that this guide assumes an "ideal world" which is not always expect.